JEWISH GENEALOGICAL SOCIETY OF GREAT BRITAIN FREQUENTLY ASKED QUESTIONS (FAQS) (NOTE: Some may not apply due to current circumstances)

 15. I am prepared to pay for a professional Researcher.
 Can the JGSGB help? * JGSGB's Register of Professional Researchers and Translators is available on request from firstname.lastname@example.org.

 16. Can you recommend any other websites?
-You may wish to try the following to help your research along:
+You should try the following to help your research along:

-* Jewish Communities and Records United Kingdom http://www.jewishgen.org/jcr-uk/ which contains within its pages over 300,000 records
+* Jewish Communities and Records United Kingdom http://www.jewishgen.org/jcr-uk/ which contains within its databases over 300,000 records, as well as pages about every Jewish Community that has existed in the British Isles and Gibraltar

 * To find other genealogists working on the same surnames and towns, register with JewishGen Family Finder (JGFF) on and search the existing listings.